HOUSE, HOME & CONTENTS INSURANCE IN SPAIN.

-Insurance for your home provided by the Banks.
+Home Insurance provided by Spanish Banks.

-It is extremely important that you READ the policy details on any bank's insurance policy as they are likely to have very little cover, especially for your contents, fire, theft, gardens, burst pipes etc, as it will primarily cover the buildings as these are the assets the bank wants to protect.
-These policies tend to be expensive as they can make it a condition of the loan or mortgage.
+It is extremely important that you READ the policy details on any bank's insurance policy as they are likely to have very little cover, especially for your contents, fire, theft, gardens, burst pipes etc, as it will primarily cover the buildings as these are the insured assets the bank wants to protect.
+These insurance policies tend to be expensive as they can make it a condition of the loan or mortgage.

 If this is the case, check the policy and take out one that will cover what you need.
 Open market policies tend to be considerably cheaper than the bank policies and have a lot more cover.
 You will need to give the bank at least two months notice of cancellation of their insurance policy otherwise they will automatically renew it and take the funds from your account.

 Banks are committing you to the first year house, buildings and contents insurance cover on your property inSpain as part of any loan and/or mortgage on the property and will try and make it a condition of supplying the mortgage.
 In some cases, Bankinter for example, will try and charge you an additional 0.5 % on your mortgage rate if you try to cancel it or advise that you do not want it.
 They will also require a minmum of two or more deposits each month, such as your salary or pensions, and again will try and charge an additional 0.5% over the agreed libor rate if you do not comply.
 This is totally illegal, so always read your mortgage conditions thouroughly or you could be paying up to 3 times the normal for your house, home and buildings insurance that may not cover the values within your property.